-In most cases this will be done by the school or a manager within the Foundation
+In most cases this will be done by the school (if school-based programme) or a manager within the Foundation

 GATHER INFORMATION (Manager to do)

 Ensure you have a full report from the person who identified the abuse.
 Offer them support.
 Ideally get them to sign the report.
 Tell them what actions you will take.